Blue0505/SplendidSplendor/docs/final.md

 ## Video

 ## Project Summary
 Splendor is a resource acquisition board game that is played with two to four players.
 Although we found repositories that train reinforcement learning (RL) agents against it, we did not see any use of state-of-the-art algorithms such as Magnetic Mirror Descent (MMD) nor any approaches that lent itself towards future experimentation with other algorithms.
-Thus, our group implemented the two player version of the Splendor board game within the OpenSpiel framework.
+Thus, our group implemented the two player version of the Splendor board game within the OpenSpiel framework [1].

 We built the environment from scratch using the game's manual.
-We determined the RL properties of two-person Splendor and integrated them into the environment via the OpenSpiel API; namely, our version of Splendor is imperfect information, zero-sum, no-chance, and has a discrete action space.
+We determined the RL properties of two-person Splendor and integrated them into the environment via the OpenSpiel API; specifically, our version of Splendor is imperfect information, zero-sum, no-chance, and has a discrete action space.
 We carefully designed the action space for Splendor to minimize its size.
 We built three different difficulties of Splendor ("lite", "medium", and "hard") to run against OpenSpiel's RL algorithms.
 In addition, we wrote extensive unit tests for the game.
 Lastly, we created an observation system that condensed the game's state from the its data structures into a numeric representation.

 After creating the Splendor environment, we experimented with different reinforcement learning algorithms via OpenSpiel's catalog.
 Our first attempt trained a Splendor playing agent with the Q-learning algorithm through self-play.
 Due to the large state space of Splendor, the tabular nature of Q-learning was insufficient for training a capable agent.
 Naturally, we pivoted to training an agent through self play with Deep Q-Learning (DQN).
 DQN yielded higher quality results, especially after experimentation with hyper-parameters; however, the zero-sum nature of Splendor ultimately hindered long term improvement from the agent.
-Consequently, we trained an agent using MMD provided by Lanctot et. al. in an OpenSpiel fork [1].
+Consequently, we trained an agent using MMD provided by Lanctot et. al. in an OpenSpiel fork [2].

 ## Approaches

-TODO: Say somewhere that we should have coded the game in C++ instead.
-Since we are bottlenecked so heavily on CPU

 ### Environment Setup
 We created three different versions of Splendor at different difficulty versions ("lite", "medium", "hard").
 The analysis of our game system corresponds to the "hard" version; we created this version first and the easier versions are derived from it.